This Happened to the Lords Day!

 Tertullian, another church father, wrote extensively about Christian doctrine.
 He, like Irenaeus, was alarmed by the practices of certain Christians, especially those in Rome.
 In regard to the seventh-day Sabbath he wrote:

 “Thus Christ did not at all rescind the Sabbath.
-He kept the law (Ten Commandments) thereof… He restored to the Sabbath the works for were proper for it.”
+He kept the law (Ten Commandments) thereof… He restored to the Sabbath the works which were proper for it.”
 (Tertullian, Book IV, Chap 12, Vol 3 Ante-Nicean Christian Library, (Boston, 1887) p, 362)

 Many leaders considered Sunday observance in those early days.
 Bishop Archelaus wrote in his disputation with Manes: